-As noted, PC 459 defines residential burglary as entering a non-commercial structure with the intent to commit a crime once inside.
-The perpetrator must have intent to steal, or they stole, property exceeding the value of $950.
-To be charged with a California first-degree burglary case, the structure must be considered a “residence,” such as the traditional homes or apartments.
+As noted, PC 459 defines residential burglary as entering a non-commercial structure intending to commit a crime once inside.
+The perpetrator must have a plan to steal, or they stole, property exceeding $950.
+To be charged with a California first-degree burglary case, the structure must be considered a “residence,” such as a traditional home or apartment.

 What are the Penalties If Convicted?